will-becht/Active-Drag-System/README.md

 - [Installation](#installation)

 ## Introduction
-This project is focused on the development of an active drag system, or air brake, for a model rocket.
+This project is focused on the development of an active drag system, or air brake, for a model rocket competing in the NASA Student Launch competition (https://www.nasa.gov/learning-resources/nasa-student-launch/).
+This work was done on a non-competition vehicle as its advancements are intended to be used in future years' competitions.
 This project demonstrates the designs of the various components, including the flight software, printed circuit board (PCB), OpenRocket analysis for the vehicle, and CAD drawings for the system.
-Due to time constraints, the vehicle was never flown with an active drag system installed.
+Due to time constraints and a focus on the main competition vehicle, the non-competition vehicle was never flown with an active drag system installed.

 ## Flight Software
 ### Overview